Bootstrap percolation on geometric inhomogeneous random graphs: Threshold and speed of the process: Proof of Theorem and Theorem

 \subsection{Subcritical regime: (iii), (v).}

-We will indeed show that whp the process does not infect any vertices in the first step. \begin{claim} $\VS{}{}{\le 1}{}=\VS{}{}{\le 0}{}$ whp. \end{claim} \begin{proof} For any vertex $v=(\x{v},\w{v})$ with fixed weight and position we denote by $\mu_v:=\EE[|\VS{}{\Binit}{}{v}|]$ its expected number of neighbours in $\Binit$.
-We have shown in Lemma~\ref{lem:neighExp} that for any constant $C>1$,
+We will show that whp the process does not infect any vertices in the first step. \begin{claim} $\VS{}{}{\le 1}{}=\VS{}{}{\le 0}{}$ whp. \end{claim} \begin{proof} For any vertex $v=(\x{v},\w{v})$ with fixed weight and position let $\mu_v:=\EE[|\VS{}{\Binit}{}{v}|]$ denote its expected number of neighbours in $\Binit$.
+We have shown in Lemma~\ref{lem:neighExp} that for any constant $C>1$, we have